-- O Approximately 4,800 foreign construction workers have entered Japan (as of March 31, 2019) under the Foreign Construction Worker Acceptance Program, which was launched in April 2015 as a fixed-term and urgent measure targeted at the 2020 Tokyo Olympic and Paralympic Games and disaster recovery projects. - In order to prevent problems associated with the accepting foreign construction workers such as nonpayment of wages and illegal employment, a supervisory framework limits supervision and acceptance of the workers to qualified companies and Designated Supervising Organizations and so on.
-Other measures are also being taken, such as appointing counselors for foreign construction workers at Designated Supervising Organizations, and companies accepting foreign construction workers are to be screened by Designated Supervising Organizations with the inclusion of face-to-face interviews with the workers, and reporting of the results of these interviews to the Council for the Promotion of Appropriate Supervision, etc. - O This program stipulates required measures such as that the Minister of Land, Infrastructure and Transport requests corrective measures be taken by the relevant Designated Supervising Organizations etc. when claims of rights infringements are received from foreign construction workers, and if any corrective measures are not taken, their Appropriate Supervision Plan accreditation will be canceled.
+- O Approximately 5,300 foreign construction workers have entered Japan (as of March 31, 2020) under the Foreign Construction Worker Acceptance Program, which was launched in April 2015 as a fixedterm and urgent measure targeted at the 2020 Tokyo Olympic and Paralympic Games and disaster recovery projects. - In order to prevent problems associated with the accepting foreign construction workers such as nonpayment of wages and illegal employment, a supervisory framework limits supervision and acceptance of the workers to qualified companies and Designated Supervising Organizations and so on.
+Other measures are also being taken, such as appointing counselors for foreign construction workers at Designated Supervising Organizations, and companies accepting foreign construction workers are to be screened by Designated Supervising Organizations with the inclusion of face-to-face interviews with the workers, and reporting of the results of these interviews to the Council for the Promotion of Appropriate Supervision, etc. - This program stipulates required measures such as that the Minister of Land, Infrastructure and Transport requests corrective measures be taken by the relevant Designated Supervising Organizations etc. when claims of rights infringements are received from foreign construction workers, and if any corrective measures are not taken, their Appropriate Supervision Plan accreditation will be canceled.
 If problematic cases arise, the relevant ministries and agencies are to cooperate to take necessary measures.

-[Figure 14] The Foreign Construction Worker Acceptance Program (Ministry of Land, Infrastructure, Transport and Tourism)
+[Figure 12] The Foreign Construction Worker Acceptance Program (Ministry of Land, Infrastructure, Transport and Tourism)

-ii) Project to Accept Foreigners Conducting Housekeeping Services in National Strategic Special Zones

-- O The Project to Accept Foreigners Conducting Housekeeping Services in National Strategic Special Zones stipulated in Article 16-4, Paragraph 1 of the Act on National Strategic Special Zones is a project in which designated organizations (host companies) take in foreign nationals who conduct housekeeping services based on employment contracts within the National Strategic Special Zones on a trial basis from the perspectives of responding to the advancement of women's participation in workforce and meeting housekeeping support needs, and of facilitating mid- to long-term economic growth.
+- ii) Project to Accept Foreigners Conducting Housekeeping Services in National Strategic Special Zones - O The Project to Accept Foreigners Conducting Housekeeping Services in National Strategic Special Zones stipulated in Article 16-4, Paragraph 1 of the Act on National Strategic Special Zones is a project in which designated organizations (host companies) take in foreign nationals who conduct housekeeping services based on employment contracts within the National Strategic Special Zones on a trial basis from the perspectives of responding to the advancement of women's participation in workforce and meeting housekeeping support needs, and of facilitating mid- to long-term economic growth.
 Under this project, foreign nationals who conduct housekeeping services have begun entering Japan.
-Since March 2017, these foreign nationals have been accepted in Tokyo Metropolis, Kanagawa Prefecture, Osaka Prefecture, and Hyogo Prefecture sequentially, approximately 948 foreign nationals who conduct housekeeping services have entered Japan (as of April 1, 2019). - O The Guidelines on Specified Organizations for the Project to Accept Foreigners Conducting Housekeeping Services in National Strategic Special Zones (September 9, 2015 decision by the Prime Minister) stipulate the measures that designated organizations need to take including stipulating that foreign nationals accepted under the project are to be paid at least the equivalent amount to the amount Japanese people engaging in similar housekeeping support activities receive, that management by designated organizations of the money etc. of the foreign nationals is prohibited, that designated organizations establish complaint/consultation desks and that the foreign nationals are informed about these support systems during training.
+This Project has been implemented in Tokyo Metropolis, Kanagawa Prefecture, Osaka Prefecture, Hyogo Prefecture, Aichi Prefecture, and Chiba City since March 2017, and approximately 1,150 foreign nationals who conduct housekeeping services have entered Japan (as of March 1, 2020). - The Guidelines on Specified Organizations for the Project to Accept Foreigners Conducting Housekeeping Services in National Strategic Special Zones (September 9, 2015 decision by the Prime Minister; revised on March 19, 2020) stipulate the measures that designated organizations need to take including stipulating that foreign nationals accepted under the project are to be paid at least the equivalent amount to the amount Japanese people engaging in similar housekeeping support activities receive, that management by designated organizations of the money etc. of the foreign nationals is prohibited, that designated organizations establish complaint/consultation desks and that the foreign nationals are informed about these support systems during training.
 The guidelines also stipulate that a third-party management council consisting of officials from the central government and local governments will confirm whether or not designated organizations meet the required standards such as by implementing the abovementioned measures.